nabil404/Express-graphql-mongodb-boilerplate/README.md

              @hasRoleOf(role:String)

 ## Note
 1. If you need to add any schemas or resolvers use the file format "name.graphql" for schema in schema folder and "name.resolvers.js" for resolvers in resolvers folder.
-Added schemas and resolvers will be added in the Express app.
+Added schemas and resolvers will be added automatically in the Express app.
 2. A node interface has been Provided to Implement createdAt and updatedAt